 To provide a better understanding of expected salaries, we categorized the frequently occurring salaries into different ranges.
 This approach provides a more precise representation of salary distribution for the job title Attorney in South Africa compared to simply calculating the average.
 The majority of reported salaries, approximately 65%, fall within the range of 34,900 ZAR to 50,700 ZAR.
 About 20% of salaries are below the 34,900 ZAR mark, while 10% fall within the range of 50,700 ZAR to 57,900 ZAR.
 Only 5% of individuals have salaries exceeding 57,900 ZAR.

 |15 - 20 Years||+9%|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Attorney salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Attorney in order to make a comparison.

-A Master's degree program or any post-graduate program in South Africa costs anywhere from 156,000 Rand(s) to 467,000 Rand(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in South Africa costs anywhere from 156,000 ZAR to 467,000 ZAR and lasts approximately two years.
 That is quite an investment.